Fareeha Jabeen

-Fareeha Jabeen (Punjabi, فریحہ جبین, also spelled as Fariha Jabeen; born February 10, 1967) is a Pakistani actress.
+Fareeha Jabeen (Punjabi, فریحہ جبین, also spelled as Fariha Jabeen is a Pakistani actress.
 She used to appear in PTV Home's classic serials in the 1990s.
 She has also appeared in a few Urdu films.
 She played the role of Nagina (Chachi) in Hum TV's acclaimed cult popular TV series Suno Chanda 2.
 She also played the role of Kareeman (Bua) in Hum TV's show O Rangreza.

 Personal life

 Jabeen is from Taxali Gate, Lahore and currently resides in Karachi.
 She is of Punjabi background.
 Actress Amar Khan is her daughter.